faiz-siddiqh/Java/README.md

 ## Important Note:
 This repository is no longer monitored and is only for reference purpose.It may have unindented and bad code practices,And most of the packages are not commented.

-This repository contains solutions to many basic programs and answers of some of hackerrank and hackerearth solutions.
+This repository contains solutions to hundreds of basic programs and answers of some of hackerrank and hackerearth solutions.

 ## Authors and Contributors